 If a class is full and there are no alternative sections available, students can place themselves on a waitlist for a class.
-Students will be registered in courses in the order in which they waitlisted if space becomes available.
+If space becomes available students will be emailed and given 24 hours to claim the available seat.
 There is no guarantee that a student will receive a seat in the desired course regardless of their position on the waitlist.
 Students may only waitlist for one section per course.
-It is the responsibility of each student to check MyMRU to confirm whether he or she has been registered in a class for which he or she was initially waitlisted.
-Three weeks prior to the start of each semester the option to be waitlisted will no longer be available and all pre-established waitlists will be terminated.
+Two weeks prior to the start of each semester the option to waitlist will no longer be available and all pre-established waitlists will be terminated.
 After waitlists are terminated, and up to the end of the registration adjustment (Add/Drop) period, students can only register in courses with available seats.
-It is the responsibility of each student to begin attending those classes for which he or she is shown as registered.

-Students who are added to a class from a waitlist, but who subsequently decide that they do not wish to attend that particular course must drop it from their timetable by making a registration adjustment within the deadline dates specified in the Academic Schedule.
-Students who do not officially cancel or drop a course to which they have been added from a waitlist will be considered as registered in that course and will be charged full fees for that course whether they subsequently attend classes or not.
+Students who add themselves to a class from a waitlist, but who subsequently decide that they do not wish to attend that particular course must drop it from their timetable by making a registration adjustment within the deadline dates specified in the Academic Schedule.